 When completing your turnover, you should be able to get your foot out in the front better so you are able to get more force into the ground.
 It’ll immensely improve your overall speed.
 Many athletes that I come across don’t focus on this aspect of the sprint and their turnover speed is not great because of this basic problem with how they make contact with the ground.

-To run faster read this article as well.
+To run faster read this article about a free speed training program.

 Things To Avoid

-When trying to improve your turnover speed you should avoid the following in order to see quick results:
+When trying to improve your turnover speed, work on avoiding the following to see quick results:

 The Long Strides

-Many people (even some coaches) might tell you to focus on the long strides alone when you are trying to reach your top speed.
+Many people (even some coaches) might tell you to focus on the long strides alone when you are trying to reach your top speed and improve your overall running performance.
 The fact is, it’s always a balance of the long strides and the turnover you create with your legs.

 What happens with the long strides is that your foot is in contact with the ground for far too long than necessary, this delays your push off the ground and significantly reduces your turnover speed.
 As an athlete, I would highly recommend you to focus on your turnover rather than the long strides or at least try to maintain a fine balance between the two.